-AGR274 Wildlife Habitat & Food Plot Installation 2 cr. hr.
+Wildlife Habitat & Food Plot Installation

 This course covers existing wildlife habitat management techniques plus the renovation of deteriorated habitats and the creation of new habitat areas/food plots to support wildlife species.
 The student will be working with agricultural equipment, hand tools, chemicals, and seeds.
 Safety practices and regulations will be strictly adhered to.
 Students are expected to handle equipment safely and courteously around other students, instructors, and landowners.